magna-nz/Astros-Auction-House/README.md

 # Astro's Auction House

+Astros Auction House is an EVM-compatible Auction House made for users to buy and sell items on the blockchain.

-Users can create an auction for selling something (right now just physical auctions, NFTs with ERC721 coming).
+* Users can create an auction for selling something (right now just physical auctions, NFTs with ERC721 coming).

-Other users can bid on these auctions.
+* Other users can bid on these auctions.

-The auction can end and if reserve is met the winning bidder pays out to the auction owner.
+* When the auction has ended, payout winners or refund customers.

-Customers funds held in Escrow contract and available to withdraw based on whether they win the auction or reserve is met.
+Customers funds held in Escrow contract and available to withdraw after an auction has ended.
+It uses a pull model for this.

-**ERC721 implementation for NFTs in upcoming release**
+**ERC721 implementation for NFTs in upcoming release** **Proxy upgrade  in upcoming release**

 Please check the github for any issues and current progress of development

 ## Prerequisites

-* Truffle v5.0
+* Truffle v5.0+
 * npm
-* Ganache ^7.0
+* Ganache
 * solc ^0.8.1

 ## To install